Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529

-A fit to the results of existing numerical simulations leads to preferred values of $\alpha = 0.406$, $\beta=0.139$, $\gamma = 0.255,$ $\delta = 1.761$.
-A zero $\hat{M}^{\rm rem}_{\rm model}$ value corresponds to no tidal disruption to the neutron star.
-The critical spin for tidal disruption can be estimated from this formula by finding the value of the BH spin below which $\hat{M}^{\rm rem} = 0$; or, alternatively, we can proceed as in Fig.~\ref{fig:gw230529} and determine a critical radius for fixed masses and spins.
+A fit of Eq.~\eqref{mrem} to numerical-relativity results gives $\alpha = 0.406$, $\beta = 0.139$, $\gamma = 0.255$, and $\delta = 1.761$.
+A zero value of $\hat{M}^{\rm rem}_{\rm model}$ corresponds to no tidal disruption of the neutron star, while positive values indicate that some material remains outside the black hole.
+The critical spin for tidal disruption can be estimated from Eq.~\eqref{mrem} by finding $\chi_{\rm BH}$ for which $\hat{M}^{\rm rem}_{\rm model}=0$; alternatively, the relation can be inverted to obtain the critical neutron star radius for fixed masses and spins.
+Figure~\ref{fig:gw230529} shows this threshold for parameters consistent with GW230529.